 While rates for FICA Taxes (Social Security and Medicare) tend to be standard, the rest will vary depending on your state and specific business.
 Additionally, each of these taxes require payments to be sent at different times, with different forms and to different agencies.

 Sound complicated?
-This is why we highly recommend business check out Gusto payroll software (formerly ZenPayroll).
+This is why we highly recommend business check out Gusto payroll software.
 In addition to administering payroll with direct deposit, they’ll handle all tax paperwork and payments, including workers comp.
 This is not only a huge time saver for small businesses, but a load-off when it comes to protecting yourself from tax penalties.
+Try it free for a month.